About bill rates

 Fixed-bid projects

-For a fixed-bid project, you bid to complete a defined set of work for a certain amount of money.
+You bid to complete a defined set of work for a certain amount.
 Your budget is the price you charge the client.

 Retainers

-For a retainer, the client pays a fee for a set amount of work, but the scope isn’t typically defined upfront.
+The client pays a fee for a set amount of work, but the scope isn’t typically defined up front.
 There may be a not-to-exceed agreement for the budget.
-With retainers, the budget is dependent on how you want to break up the retainer.

-For example, it could be a series of one-month projects or phases or a year-long project.
+The budget depends on how you want to divide the retainer.
+For example, you could split it into a series of one-month projects or create a year-long project.

 Time and materials

-For time and materials projects, you get paid for actual hours worked.
-You can leave the budget blank and simply keep track of incurred fees.
+You get paid for actual hours worked.
+You can leave the budget blank and track incurred fees.
 You can also enter a target amount or the maximum agreed-upon amount.
-For time and material projects, you might need to adjust bill rates to reflect the agreed-upon markup for worked hours.
+You might need to adjust bill rates if you've agreed on the allowed markup for worked hours.